 Daily Marketing Report

 Daily reports are usually used for internal purposes, especially when it comes to marketing agencies.
-The main goal of the daily report is to spot changes or threats as soon as possible and react immediately.
+The main goal of the daily marketing report is to spot changes or threats as soon as possible and react immediately.

 A proper daily report allows you to find out: